rafaelor20/coin-manager/README.md

 # coin-manager

-Coin Manager is a personal finance app.

-## About

 coin manager is personal finance management app that provides a simple way to streamline your finances, tracking your income, expenses and debts